 Our skin is subjected to all kinds of environmental and internal aggressors.
 Those aggressors can easily and significantly damage your genetic code which influences the way your skin ages.

 How does DNA damage impact your predisposition to premature ageing?

 The damaging environmental factors that our skin is subjected to are a key contributor to ageing but there’s one that may surprise you: oxygen.

-“Our genetic code does not like oxygen, and that’s a bit of a problem as we all need oxygen to survive", explains Professor Richard.
+“Our genetic code does not like oxygen, and that’s a bit of a problem as we all need oxygen to survive"- Prof Derek Richard

 ① Ultra Violet Light (UV)

 UV radiation that comes from exposure to sunlight is considered responsible for up to 80% of premature ageing.
 Protecting your skin before you expose it to the sun with a high SPF, broad-spectrum sunscreen is vital.
 Reapplying that sunscreen regularly throughout the day, wearing a hat and protective sunglasses when outdoors, and trying to limit direct sun exposure, especially when the UV index is at its highest in the middle of the day, will help to limit your UV exposure and its effect on your skin.